tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-try-tango.rst

 For the first quick look, you can download and run the :ref:`TangoBox Virtual Machine<vm>`.
 Also, it is a possibility to build the system from :ref:`source code<source_code_install>`.

-If you have installed and configure Tango, you can skip to: :ref:`using_tango`.
+If you have installed and configured Tango, you can skip to: :ref:`using_tango`.

 Installation notes on Linux base distribution OS
 ------------------------------------------------